solarwinds/appoptics-apm-node/CONTRIBUTING.md

 It is possible to use non-production versions of the `appoptics-bindings` package when developing.
 There are many different ways to do so ranging from npm's `link` command, manually copying files, and many options embedded in the npm `postinstall` script, `install-appoptics-bindings.js`.
 The primary documentation for this advanced feature is the code.

-### Running the support matrix test suite

-(this legacy method is lightly tested as most testing is done using `testeachversion` directly in ec2 instances.)

-The support matrix test suite runs the tests for a given module against every supported version of that module, down to patch releases.
-Note that this can take a *very* long time!

-You can run the full support matrix test suite with `gulp support-matrix`, but generally you are better off scoping to a module by simply running `gulp support-matrix:${module}`

-In addition to the logging to the tty an output file is generated `node-<version>-summary-<timestamp>.json` which can be formatted more nicely by running `humanize <summary-file-name>` (if `node_modules/.bin` was added to PATH).

-### Running the test suite with code coverage analysis

-(this is not yet functional)

-Any test task can be run with code coverage analysis by simply replacing the `test:` prefix with `coverage:`.
-Note that coverage from the full test suite will show the best coverage numbers because subsections of the test suite may not exercise particular areas.
-It's useful to be able to do subsection analysis though, as it can help to spot areas that *should* be exercised, but are not.

-## Benchmarking

-(this is not yet functional)

-### Running the benchmark suite

-Similar to the test suite running options, there are also `gulp bench`, `gulp bench:unit`, `gulp bench:probes` and numerous `gulp bench:probe:*` tasks.

 ## Docs